katekyoseva/katekyoseva/README.md

 <h1 align="left">Hi, I’m Kate 😊</h1>

  - 🌱 I’m currently learning **Java, C++ and Haskell**
+ - 🏫 Studying in Faculty of Mathematics and Informatics (FMI) at St. Kliment Ohridski University of Sofia.

  - 📫 How to reach me **ekaterinakioseva06@gmail.com**